alflennik/use-flow/README.md

   ```

 - Try the tutorial.
-- Check out a more advanced example.
+- Check out some tips.